Northeastern University College of Engineering: Campus

+and computational configurations as research needs evolve.

 Academics

-The College of Engineering offers 65 undergraduate and graduate engineering degree programs at the BS, MS and PhD levels, in addition to a wide range of minors and graduate certificates, including the Gordon Engineering Leadership Program which can be combined with any master’s degree.
+The College of Engineering offers more than 65 undergraduate and graduate engineering degree programs at the BS, MS and PhD levels, in addition to a wide range of minors and graduate certificates, including the Gordon Engineering Leadership Program which can be combined with any master’s degree.
 Undergraduate students can participate in the PlusOne accelerated master’s degree program.
 In addition to the Boston campus, some graduate programs are offered at the university's satellite campus locations.

 Beginning in 1909, the College of Engineering was the first school at Northeastern to offer the co-op program.
 The co-op program gives undergraduate and graduate students an opportunity to work within their profession for four, six, or eight-month periods as part of their educational experience.
 Co-op positions are available locally and globally, and for industry and research positions.

 Departments

 The College of Engineering contains five departments: